aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents if the display unit label is shown on the specified axis.

+**Remarks**

 The default value is True.

 **Returns:**
 boolean